Abhishek-UI-UX/otoroshi-waf-extension/readme.md

 A Web Application Firewall (WAF) extension for [Otoroshi](https://www.otoroshi.io/) that provides a JVM-native implementation of ModSecurity SecLang with the OWASP Core Rule Set (CRS) included.

+This extension is built on top of:

+- [seclang-engine](https://github.com/cloud-apim/seclang-engine) - A JVM-native implementation of the ModSecurity SecLang DSL
+- [seclang-engine-coreruleset](https://github.com/cloud-apim/seclang-engine-coreruleset) - The OWASP Core Rule Set (CRS) packaged for seclang-engine

 ## Features

 - **ModSecurity SecLang support**: Native JVM implementation of the ModSecurity SecLang DSL